-PROXY STATEMENT FOR THE 2015 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD THURSDAY, JUNE 18, 2015
+PROXY STATEMENT FOR THE 2017 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD THURSDAY, JUNE 15, 2017

-This proxy statement is being made available to you by the Board of Directors ("Board") of OPKO Health, Inc. (the "Company" or "we," "us" or "our") in connection with the solicitation of proxies to be voted at the Annual Meeting of Stockholders of the Company that will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida 33137, on Thursday, June 18, 2015, beginning at 10:00 a.m., local time, and all adjournments thereof (the "Annual Meeting"), for the following purposes:
+This proxy statement is being made available to you by the Board of Directors (the "Board") of OPKO Health, Inc. (the "Company" or "we," "us" or "our") in connection with the solicitation of proxies to be voted at the Annual Meeting of Stockholders of the Company that will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida 33137, on Thursday, June 15, 2017, beginning at 10:00 a.m., local time, and all adjournments thereof (the "Annual Meeting"), for the following purposes:

-- 1. To elect as directors the ten nominees named in this proxy statement for a term of office expiring at the 2016 annual meeting of stockholders and until their respective successors are duly elected and qualified; and - 2.
+- To elect as directors the eight nominees named in this proxy statement for a term of office expiring at the 2018 annual meeting of stockholders or until their respective successors are duly elected and qualified; - 2.
+To take a non-binding advisory vote to approve the compensation paid to the Company's named executive officers ("Say on Pay"); - 3.
+To take a non-binding advisory vote on the frequency of the advisory vote on Say on Pay in future years ("Say on Frequency"); - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-Our Board has fixed the close of business on April 20, 2015, as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
-As of that date, there were issued and outstanding 458,393,587 shares of our common stock, par value \$0.01 per share.
+Our Board has fixed the close of business on April 20, 2017, as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
+As of that date, there were issued and outstanding 559,338,690 shares of our common stock, par value \$0.01 per share.
 The holders of our common stock are entitled to one vote for each outstanding share on all matters submitted to our stockholders.

 A nominee for director will be elected to the Board if the votes cast in favor of a nominee by the holders of shares of our common stock present or represented and entitled to vote at the Annual Meeting at which a quorum is present exceed the votes cast against a nominee.
+In addition, the advisory vote on each of the Say on Pay proposal and the Say on Frequency proposal will be approved if the votes cast in favor of the proposal by the holders of shares of our common stock present or represented and entitled to vote at the Annual Meeting at which a quorum is present exceed the votes cast against the proposal.
+Because your vote on the Say on Pay proposal is advisory, it will not be binding on the Board or the Company.
+However, the Compensation Committee of the Board will take into account the outcome of the Say on Pay vote when considering future executive compensation arrangements.
+Additionally, the Say on Frequency advisory vote is not binding on the Board or the Compensation Committee, and the Company may determine to hold an advisory vote on executive compensation more or less frequently than may be indicated by this advisory vote of our stockholders.
 Any other matter that may be submitted to a vote of our stockholders at the Annual Meeting will be approved if the number of shares of common stock voted for the proposal exceed the votes cast against the proposal, unless such matter is one for which a greater vote is required by law or our Amended and Restated Certificate of Incorporation or our Amended and Restated Bylaws.